Kenya is the birthplace of the safari and offers a host of accommodation options ranging from the exclusive and romantic to large and family friendly.

 Kenya, long associated with the famed Masai Mara, is endowed with world heritage sites, rich culture, striking geographical diversity and landscapes including beautiful beaches, grassy game reserves, and compelling archaeological sites, from the high points of Mount Kenya to the lowlands of the Rift Valley.
 Several Kenyan parks are among the best in Africa to see wildlife and the country is a particularly good option for those wanting to effortlessly combine a safari with a beach holiday.

 The Maasai Mara, famous for the Great Migration of Thompson’s gazelle, wildebeest, and zebra, offers the archetypal East African safari experience.
 The Maasai Mara National Reserve borders Tanzania’s Serengeti and together they comprise the setting for the migration.
 There are plenty of child-friendly options for a great Maasai Mara family safari.
 There are also exclusive lodges in tucked-away locations to present couples with the perfect Maasai Mara honeymoon.

 BEACH HOLIDAYS IN KENYA

 The Gedi Ruins in Malindi are worth a visit for archaeological buffs.
 The lost city of Gedi is an archaeological mystery, whose inhabitants and ultimate abandonment is still puzzling researchers.
-The ruins date as far back as the 12th century, and contain elaborate mansions, mosques and tombs that indicate a complex and sophisticated Swahili settlement.
-No one is sure what happened to the civilisation that lived here, or why they abandoned Gedi in the 17th century.
+The ruins date as far back as the 12th century and contain elaborate mansions, mosques, and tombs that indicate a complex and sophisticated Swahili settlement.
+No one is sure what happened to the civilization that lived here, or why they abandoned Gedi in the 17th century.
 Part of local folklore, the ghostly city is a fascinating place to tour, with excellent guides and a museum.